In this series of articles, UA managers will answer 6 questions to share their insights on UA and industry trends.

 Yes, especially for us.
 Megarama wanted to create a concept where you can actually watch ads in order to keep playing instead of paying.
-Therefore, most of our revenue comes from ads, which is totally opposite from what other social casino publishers do.
-So that’s a challenge itself, but we adapted and are doing a solid job, I’d say.
+Therefore, most of our revenue comes from ads, which is totally opposite to what other social casino publishers do.
+So, that’s a challenge in itself, but we adapted and are doing a solid job, I’d say.

-There are many other types of online research one can do, but I believe that, especially for young companies with limited budgets or experience, this can be the most accurate way to evaluate new countries to launch their titles in.
+There are many other types of online research one can do, but I believe that – especially for young companies with limited budgets or experience – this can be the most accurate way to evaluate new countries to launch your titles in.

-The ideal user for Ape Slots is a female user between 35 and 45 years of age. adjoe has Account Managers who are very forthcoming and dedicated to helping you optimize your targeting in order to find the best users for your game, which makes the job of the UA Manager a lot easier with suggestions based on user profile targeting.
+The ideal user for Ape Slots is a female user between 35 and 45 years of age. adjoe has account managers who are very forthcoming and dedicated to helping you optimize your targeting in order to find the best users for your game.
+This makes the job of the UA manager a lot easier with suggestions based on user profile targeting.

 We definitely see changes in revenue coming from iOS, but I believe they will be even more obvious in the following months.
 We definitely need to wait and see what happens in the near future.

-Retention rate is decreasing across app/game categories on both Android and iOS platforms due to different reasons.
+Retention rate is decreasing across app and game categories on both Android and iOS platforms due to different reasons.
 I guess developers will dedicate more time to UX to stay original and provide a better experience to keep their users longer.

 I believe that the trend of big publishers buying smaller publishers will continue.
-Same with big advertising networks going into the game/app publishing business.
+The same goes for big ad networks going into the game/app publishing business.

 Also, I’m curious to see how Apple Search Ads are developing their strategy after the iOS 14 changes to get more publishers to do UA with them.
 Privacy has been a big thing and the main topic lately, so I believe iOS 14 was just the beginning.
 Let’s see what Google is going to do next.